mikkokallio/dbapp-code/README.md

 ## Technologies used

-* The app is written Python, HTML, and JS using Flask as the web framework and Bulma as a style library.
+* The app is written Python, SQL, HTML, and JS using Flask as the web framework and Bulma as a style library.
 * Azure Functions provides serverless compute for running Flask.
 * Azure Database for PostgreSQL is used for persisting the app data.
 * Azure Maps APIs are used for fetching street address information and displaying maps in events.